matteosaisi/airbnb-pricing-optimization/README.md

-Work-in-progress project that uses machine learning to optimize Airbnb rental pricing in the San Francisco area.
+Work-in-progress project that applies machine learning to predict and optimize nightly Airbnb rental prices in San Francisco.
+The goal is to identify which property and host features most influence price and to build interpretable models for pricing insights.